jarvis394/rsync-glitch/README.md

 > **Wait, package.json?
 I'm not using Node.JS at all!
 What should I do?**

-Don't panic, just add `package.json` by executing `npm imit -y` in command line
+Don't panic, just add `package.json` by executing `npm imit -y` in command line!

 **Step Two: Set up the script**